Four Steps To Using A Fire Extinguisher

 Slow.
 Steady.
 Deliberate.

 A panic squeeze dumps half your agent in two seconds.
 You get 8 to 15 seconds of discharge on a typical 5-pound unit.
-Worth adding: that's not much.
+That's not much.
 Make it count.

 Squeeze the handles together.
-The agent shoots out.
+That said, the agent shoots out.
 Don't let go until you're done sweeping — which brings us to step four.

 Step 4: Sweep side to side

 Move the nozzle in a smooth arc across the base of the fire.
-Cover the whole width.
-Which means left to right, right to left.
+Here's the thing — left to right, right to left.
+Plus, cover the whole width.
 Don't stop until the fire is out — no glowing embers, no smoke reigniting.

 Watch for flare-ups.
-In real terms, grease fires love to play dead and come back.
+Plus, grease fires love to play dead and come back.
 Electrical fires can reignite if power isn't cut.

 If the fire doesn't shrink within 5 seconds, it's not working.
 Back out.
 Close the door.
 Call 911.